Skip to content

 Tidy up and close the cabinet

-- Use zip ties to bundle the Pixelpay wires neatly.
+1. Use zip ties to bundle the Pixelpay wires neatly.
 Keep them away from fans, spinning mechanisms, and any moving parts.
+Snip the excess tail flush so nothing catches.

-- Mount the Pixelpay device using your preferred method: M3 screw mount, velcro, or double-sided tape.
-Choose a flat surface away from heat vents.
+3. Optionally, secure the Pixelpay device with velcro or double-sided tape on a flat surface away from heat vents.

 If something is not working